History of the ancient Levant: North

-Following the Late Bronze age collapse, Aramean tribes and kingdoms came to dominate most of present-day Syria and Upper Mesopotamia.
+Following the Late Bronze age collapse, Aramean tribes and kingdoms came to dominate most of present-day Upper Mesopotamia and then Syria.
 The pastoral expansion of the Arameans in upper Mesopotamia quickly brought them into conflict with the Assyrians, whose dominion in upper Mesopotamia consequently came to an end (ca. 1114–1056 BC).
 Aramean infiltration also extended into southern Mesopotamia, where their presence was felt by cities in central Babylonia as early as the 10th century.
-Some of the major Aramaean kingdoms included Aram-Damascus, Hamath, Samʾal and Aram-Zobah (in Syria); and Bet-Adini, Bet-Bagyan, Bet-Zamani and Bet-Halupe (in upper Mesopotamia).
+Some of the major Aramaean kingdoms included Aram-Damascus, Hama, Samʾal and Zobah in Syria and Bit Adini, Bit Bahiani, Bit Zamani and Bit Halupe in Upper Mesopotamia.

 In northern Syria, the dispersal of the Hittites and expansion of Aramaeans gave rise to a conglomeration of West Semitic and Anatolian-speaking kingdoms known as the Neo-Hittite states.

-The Chaldeans, another West Semitic-speaking group from the Levant, infiltrated Babylonia after the Aramaeans (ca. 940–860 BC), where they were actively involved in rebellion against the Assyrians.
-Assyrian texts of the 9th century BC further mention the Arabs (Aribi), who inhabited swaths of land in the Levant and in Babylonian border region in a similar suit to the Aramaeans, their presence seemingly intermingled.
+The Chaldeans, another West Semitic-speaking group, infiltrated Lower Mesopotamia after the Aramaeans (ca. 940–860 BC), where they were actively involved in rebellion against the Assyrians.
+Neo-Assyrian texts of the 9th century BC further mention the Arabs (Aribi), who inhabited swaths of land in the Levant and in the border region of Lower Mesopotamia in a similar suit to the Aramaeans, their presence seemingly intermingled.
 In Laqe near Terqa, a mix of Arab and Aramaean tribes settled the lower Khabur valley in 12th century BC, forming a confederation comparable to other tribal leagues of the time.

 Along the coast of northern Canaan, the Phoenician city-states managed to escape the destruction that ensued in the Late Bronze Age collapse and developed into commercial maritime powers with established colonies across the Mediterranean Sea.
 These colonies stretched into Sardinia, North Africa, Cyprus, Sicily, Malta and Iberia.
-One prominent colony, Carthage (from Punic qrt-ḥdšt, meaning 'New City'), would eventually become an independent city-state which quarrelled with the Roman Republic over control of the Mediterranean.
+One prominent colony, Carthage (𐤒𐤓𐤕𐤟𐤇𐤃𐤔𐤕), would eventually become an independent city-state that quarrelled with the Roman Republic over control of the Mediterranean.

 The Phoenicians transmitted their alphabetic system across the maritime networks, which was eventually adopted and developed into Greek alphabet and Latin alphabet.